 Hydrogels' soft consistency, porosity, and high water content are very similar to natural living body tissue, making them critical components in general medical applications.

-Other uses include hydrogel eye patches, silicone contact lenses, burn bandages, nerve guidance conduits, tissue bulking agents, and nucleus replacement technology.
+Other uses include eye patches, silicone contact lenses, burn bandages, nerve guidance conduits, tissue bulking agents, and nucleus replacement technology.

-3. SMART WOUND DRESSING
+3. SMART WOUND DRESSINGS

 Motional wounds, or injuries on stretchable body parts like the neck or joints, are challenging to address.
 Yet, smart wound dressings flex with the body, remaining in place as the patient bends a knee or elbow.
 Whatever elements or electronics are embedded remain functional in the dressing when there’s tension.